KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ![KeyboardKit logo](Logo.png)

-KeyboardKit helps you build custom keyboards with Swift and SwiftUI.
-It extends Apple's native keyboard extension APIs and provides you with more functionality than is otherwise available.
+KeyboardKit helps you build custom keyboard extensions for iOS and iPadOS, using Swift and SwiftUI.
+It extends the native keyboard APIs and provides you with more functionality than is otherwise available.

-KeyboardKit also provides you with utilities that lets you mimic native iOS keyboards.
-You can use ``SystemKeyboard`` and style it as much as you want and customize it with completely custom views or designs.

-## Supported Platforms
+KeyboardKit lets you create keyboards that mimic the native iOS keyboards in a few lines of code.
+These keyboards can be customized to great extent to change input keys, keyboard layout, design, behavior etc.

+KeyboardKit also lets you use completely custom views together with the features that the library provides.
+Most of the library can be used on all major Apple platforms.
-KeyboardKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

-Although KeyboardKit builds on all platform, some features are unavailable on some platforms.
+KeyboardKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`, although some features are unavailable on some platforms.